of the Dead (2005, dir. George A. Romero)

 world is and how it could be."
 (Peter Marshall, 1992/2008).
 Admirable as Le Guin

-generally is, this work—heavily influenced by romantic views of Native
+generally was, this work—heavily influenced by romantic views of Native

 American culture—comes across as earnest but perhaps a little self-indulgent.
 She herself